 Understanding Sprint planning, in theory, is one thing but running an efficient planning meeting in a real-world environment is a different thing.
-Your first sprint planning meetings will be ineffective with wasted time (yes, we’ve been there).
+Even with the best sprint planning software, your first sprint planning meetings will be ineffective with wasted time (yes, we’ve been there).
 But don’t lose hope!

 Sprint planning becomes more efficient with experienced agile teams and is designed to improve with each Sprint iteration.
 So take your time and persist!
 Also, we’ll provide you with key tips for creating a Sprint Planning meeting agenda– which have helped us eliminate mistakes and accelerated our productivity over the past few quarters.

 Ready to learn the secrets?